 Many direct-to-consumer brands use kitting as a regular part of their fulfillment process.
-Kitting can help businesses upsell, create unique product offerings, and differentiate themselves from the competition.
-Learn more about kitting, what the process involves, and its advantages.
+Kitting can help businesses upsell, create unique product offerings, and streamline order fulfillment.
+Learn more about kitting at the warehouse, what the kitting process involves, and its advantages.

 Kitting is commonly used for subscription services, products that require assembly after shipping, and special limited-time offers.
 When shipping a larger volume of similar orders, kitting can be a good way to save money on pick and pack, which is typically one of the most expensive elements of ecommerce fulfillment.

 Kitting and bundling are two of the most common projects that happen in a warehouse outside of fulfillment operations like receiving and packing.
 Though similar, there is a distinct difference between the two.

 Product kitting involves proactively putting together multiple items, usually decoratively, before a customer places an order.
 Kitting is also typically done in bulk.
 Think of a subscription meal kit that comes with every ingredient needed to make a meal.

 A bundle refers to complementary items that are sold together, like shampoo and conditioner, but may also be sold separately.
 Most of the time, the packaging for bundles is solely about utility, while kit packaging tends to be decorative.

 Bundling may happen in advance or as orders come in.
 Traditional bundling required merchants to prepare the bundles in advance, but virtual bundling allows sellers to use the same inventory to fulfill both individual and bundled orders—a bundled order would simply require two or picks for a single SKU.

 Kitting and assembly are very similar.
 Some warehouses and 3PLs will refer to the kitting process as “kitting and assembly.”
 Generally, kitting is the process of putting multiple items together to create one SKU, while assembly involves making a change to a product itself.